-Although it is not necessarily a popular expat destination, those who do decide to relocate to Albania speak positively of the gorgeous beaches, sunny weather and low cost of living.
-Albania is a relatively safe country, though petty crime such as pick-pocketing occurs in major cities.
+Although it is not necessarily an expat hotspot, those who have relocated to Albania speak positively of the gorgeous beaches, sunny weather and low cost of living.
+Albania is a relatively safe country, though petty crime such as pick-pocketing does occur in major cities.
 Driving in Albania can be harrowing, and road accident rates are high compared to other European countries.

 The Albanian government has been working hard to rehabilitate the country's economy and global image.
 Currently campaigning for EU accession, Albania is already a member of prominent international organisations such as the UN and NATO.

 More foreign businesses have migrated to Albania in recent years, and this has created some employment opportunities, especially in the areas of energy, textiles and transport infrastructure.
 The tourism industry is also rapidly expanding and has become one of the country's main sources of income.
 Nevertheless, agriculture remains the most significant sector, accounting for one fifth of Albania's GDP and employing nearly half of its labour force.
 Chief agricultural products include wheat, olives and olive oil, fruit and various other produce.

 Accommodation in Albania is quite cheap compared to the rest of Europe.
 Many expats invest in property here, considering the prices are so low.
 In many of Albania’s rural areas, older, Soviet-era housing can still be found.
 In larger cities, apartment blocks are reasonably common, while freestanding and semi-detached housing is quite scarce.